 Dress casually in light clothing in the summer months from September to April and in warm clothing during the winter months from May to August.

-We highly recommend that you are seated by 19h15 for an evening filled with entertainment from Amakwezi traditional dancers to a local story teller and a fortune teller.
+We highly recommend that you are seated at this Victoria Falls restaurant by 19h15 for an evening filled with entertainment from Amakwezi traditional dancers, to a local story teller and a fortune teller.
 Don’t rush off after dinner, as you can join in the drumming extravaganza from 21h00, which is always a highlight of the evening.